sngeorge27/SeniorDesign/README.md

 ## Summary of Expenses

-We had no expenses for our project
+We had no expenses for our project.
+Free GCP credits were used to pay for Google Cloud Platform expenses.

 ## Appendix
 - [Flask Documentation](https://flask.palletsprojects.com/en/2.2.x/)